“Mā te tuakana e tika ai te teina, mā te teina e tika ai te tuakana…

-Aoraki Bound is proud to be have a strong relationship with the Bank of New Zealand and Genesis Energy.
+Aoraki Bound is proud to be have a strong relationship with Genesis Energy.

-By supporting Aoraki Bound, both BNZ and Genesis Energy are embedding their relationship with Ngāi Tahu at a deeper level than just a corporate relationship.
+By supporting Aoraki Bound Genesis Energy are embedding their relationship with Ngāi Tahu at a deeper level than just a corporate relationship.
 There is a clear intent on all parties for the relationship to be mutually beneficial, enriching and enlightening of our respective values.

-At a signing ceremony in December 2014, BNZ and Genesis Energy confirmed their support for Aoraki Bound, each offering $25,000 per year for three years.
+At a signing ceremony in December 2017, Genesis Energy confirmed their support for Aoraki Bound, offering $32,000 towards the kaupapa for three years.

-The signing – by Te Rūnanga o Ngāi Tahu Kaiwhakahaere Tuarua and Iwi Capability board member, Lisa Tumahai, BNZ Client Director Institutional Banking, Craig Treder and General Manager Genesis Energy, Tracey Hickman – ensures Aoraki Bound continues to provide future Māori leaders with a unique experience, at the same time facilitating greater cultural understanding and respect.
+The signing – by Te Rūnanga o Ngāi Tahu CEO Arihia Bennett and Genesis CEO Marc England – ensures Aoraki Bound continues to provide future Māori leaders with a unique experience, at the same time facilitating greater cultural understanding and respect.

-Ngāi Tahu Kaiwhakahaere Tuarua Lisa Tumahai says the commitment from BNZ and Genesis Energy is critical to support the continuation of this important development programme.
+Ngāi Tahu Kaiwhakahaere Lisa Tumahai says the commitment from Genesis Energy is critical to support the continuation of this important development programme.

 Aoraki Bound had provided both Māori and non-Māori with the chance to walk in the footsteps of Ngāi Tahu ancestors and learn the history of Te Waipounamu.
 The course plays an important role in reflecting and meeting the needs of New Zealand’s rich tapestry of ethnic diversity.